 “I and the Father are one.
-Again His Jewish opponents picked up stones to stone Him…’we are not stoning you…for blasphemy, because You, a mere man, claim to be God.”
+Again His Jewish opponents picked up stones to stone Him…’We are not stoning you for any good work,’ they replied, ‘but for blasphemy, because you, a mere man, claim to be God [Jesus WAS claiming divinity; they did not recognize He really was divine].’”
 (John 10:30-33)

 So, are you worthy of Jesus?
 Absolutely not, regardless of how good you think you are.
 But does He want you–will He accept you?
 Yes, if you recognize your need for Him and come to Him!
 None of us is good enough–we are all human beings with a sin nature incapable of holiness.
 But, if I believe who Jesus is and come to Him in faith, He will take who I am and make me into the person He wants me to be.
 And I will be saved.
 And forgiven.
 And holy by virtue of His holiness.